rust-lang/rfcs/text/0000-pi-types.md

 This rules allows us to observe that `a(bc)` is no different from `(ab)c`

+Lastly, we are nterested in rewriting subtraction in terms of addition:

+    SubtractionToAddition:
+      a - b ↦ a + (-b)

 All these rules are reductive.

 ## "Exit-point" identities